 What makes Jaipur a great destination for female solo travellers?
 Jaipur has a well-developed tourism infrastructure catering to all classes of travellers.
 The city is devoid of organized crime and the law and order situation is one of the best in North India.
 There are a variety of transport options for commuting in the pink city.

 What adds to its charm is the substantial number of places to visit, eat, and shop.
 Which are the best places to explore in Jaipur?
-Amer Fort, Nahargarh Fort, Hawa Mahal, Jantar Mantar, Jaipur City Palace, Galta Ji Monkey Temple, Albert Hall Museum are the places for first-time visitors.
+Amer Fort, Nahargarh Fort, Hawa Mahal, Jantar Mantar, Jaipur City Palace, Galta Ji Monkey Temple, and Albert Hall Museum are places for first-time visitors.

-The best places to eat in Jaipur include Bar Palladio, Shikaar Bagh, Anokhi Cafe, OTH Cafe, The Feast.
+The best places to eat in Jaipur include Bar Palladio, Shikaar Bagh, Anokhi Cafe, OTH Cafe, and The Feast.
 Among authentic food to try Dal Baati Churma, Ghevar, and Pyaaz Ki Kachori are not to be missed.

 The city offers a variety of accommodations.
 For a luxury stay, Rambagh Palace is highly recommended along with Jaipur Fairmont.
-For mid-range hotels, Golden Tulip, Jaipur Mariott, The Fern are good options.
+For mid-range hotels, Golden Tulip, Jaipur Mariott, and The Fern are good options.
 For budget-conscious, Hotel Arya Niwas and Jai Niwas are the most dependable hotels.
 Among hostels, Jaipur Jantar and Moustache are centrally located.

 The city additionally offers many cultural experiences via its traditional and modern festivals like Teej Festival, the Kite festival on Makar Sankranti, Jaipur Literature Festivals, among others.
 Among the cultural and religious experiences, Chokhi Dhani, Govind Dev Ji Temple, and Tarkeshwar Ji Temple top the list.
 For those seeking offbeat experiences, I highly recommend Nahargarh Fort Heritage Water Walk which can only be undertaken with prior booking.
 Jaipur is a gold mine when it comes to handmade art and craft.
 Hand Block printed fabric and clothes, Jadau Jewelry, and blue pottery.